 - Enjoying a fun, tropical music-filled atmosphere where you can make new friends, or have a romantic, secluded experience with your date or loved one

 - Watching the sunset melt into the water

-The cruises are limited to roughly 25-30 people, so they’re never overcrowded (call a few weeks ahead of time to ensure you get in on the date you want – they book up faster than they used to) and the crew (the captain to steer the ship and 2 mates to take care of the sails, food and beverages) is always friendly and accommodating.
-We’ve always had a good time with Danger Charters every single time we’ve booked with them, to the point where we make it a “tradition” to go on one of their sunset cruises on east of our visits to Key West.
+The cruises had been limited to roughly 25-30 people, but that was before COVID.
+They say they’re running the boats at 50% capacity now, to allow for social distancing.
+So figure 12-15 people per cruise.
+Call a few weeks ahead of time to ensure you get in on the date you want – they book up faster than they used to and the crew (the captain to steer the ship and 2 mates to take care of the sails, food and beverages) are always friendly and accommodating.
+We’ve always had a good time with Danger Charters every time we’ve booked with them, to the point where we make it a “tradition” to go on one of their sunset cruises on each of our visits to Key West.
 By the way, once you’ve gone once, you get a discount for future cruises, which kind of rocks!

 So if you’re looking for a different way to enjoy a Key West sunset, do I have a sunset cruise for you! 😉

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.